 In Horizon Europe, the EU will adopt 5 EU missions as a commitment to solve major societal challenges: 1/ Adaptation to climate change, including social transformation 2/ Cancer 3/ Healthy oceans, seas, coastal and inland waters 4/ Climate-neutral and smart cities 5/ Soil health and food.

 With regard to participation and management rules, and in an increasingly competitive environment, the new framework program will promote easy access to instruments, fairer and more transparent evaluation processes and smoother grant management.
 To this end, the Commission has cut unnecessary bureaucracy, building on the simplifications of the current program, so that participation in EU research and innovation will be easier than ever:

 Simplification of rules under the stability of a new legal framework program, including simplification in funding modalities and calculation of personnel costs in order to minimize errors in financial control and, prevention and detection of fraud.

 All processes digitized under a single platform, with transparency and ease of use.

 Fairer, more objective and transparent evaluation processes, with a focus on more accurate selection of evaluators.

 Data management.
 Dissemination and exploitation for value creation and support in bringing innovations to market.

-Outreach, guidance and support to participants via the single platform through the tools of the enquiry service, online handbooks, online days and workshops, and networks of national contact points.
+Outreach, guidance and support to participants through the single platform by means of consultation service tools, online manuals, online conferences and workshops, and networks of national points of contact.